Understanding Amcache for Windows forensics

 What this tool does#

 This parser compiles a Rust registry-hive reader (nt-hive) to WebAssembly.
-Your Amcache.hve file is read into memory and parsed locally — it is never uploaded to any server.
+Your Amcache.hve is read into memory and parsed in your browser.
+It is never uploaded.

 Categories parsed#

-• and the remaining Inventory*, legacy File and Programs keys
+• The remaining Inventory* keys, plus the legacy File and Programs keys for older Windows builds.

-Drop a hive on the home page to see every value, filter, and export JSON.
+Drop a hive on the home page to see every value, filter, and export to JSON or CSV.

 Related posts